Go to main content

 A concrete clinical example

-Precise epidemiological data (in Switzerland and worldwide)
+Accurate epidemiological data (in Switzerland and worldwide)

 According to recent data from the GLOBOCAN 2020 global registry, lung cancer remains the leading cause of cancer death worldwide, with 2.2 million new cases diagnosed each year and 1.8 million deaths.
-In Europe, statistics from the European Cancer Information System (ECIS) confirm this alarming trend, with a persistently high incidence, particularly among the elderly and smoking populations.
+In Europe, statistics from the European Cancer Information System (ECIS) confirm this alarming trend, with a persistently high incidence, particularly among the elderly and smokers.

-Reference scientific studies: international validation of low-dose chest CT
+Leading scientific studies: international validation of low-dose chest CT

 Several large international studies have demonstrated the effectiveness of low-dose chest CT screening in preventing lung cancer and reducing mortality:

-• NLST (National Lung Screening Trial, USA, 2011) : This landmark study of over 53,000 high-risk participants showed a 20% reduction in lung cancer mortality and a 7% reduction in overall mortality with low-dose CT screening compared to chest X-rays.
+• NLST (National Lung Screening Trial, USA, 2011) : This landmark study of over 53,000 high-risk participants showed a 20% reduction in lung cancer mortality and a 7% reduction in overall mortality with low-dose CT screening compared to chest X-ray.

 • ESMO (European Society for Medical Oncology, 2023) : ESMO now includes in its recommendations the use of low-dose chest CT for the early detection of lung cancer in at-risk populations, confirming the major impact of the results from NLST and NELSON.